Strix-CZ/dont-wake-my-wife-webpage/readme.md

 ### TODOs

-- Introduce the alarm.isActive to server to store it
-- Client - Load alarm.isActive from DB, don't create default alarm
 - ProductionConnectionProvider - are connections getting closed?
 - Connection pool
 - Method to estimate battery percentage from check-ins